\emph{Ab initio} derivation of the crystal field parameters for lanthanide ions: The f$^1$ case: Extraction of CFPs in presence of SOC

-The CFPs were extracted using the ITO procedure and are listed in Table~\ref{tab:cfps-so} alongside values calculated with the \texttt{SINGLE\_ANISO} code.
-The latter CFPs are likewise derived fully \emph{ab initio}, but based on a model restricted to the ground $j = 5/2$ manifold.
-Specifically, we note that the values extracted in the complete spin–orbit basis describing the $f^1$ configuration, $\ket{j \in \{\tfrac{5}{2}, \tfrac{7}{2}\}, m_j}$, are \emph{identical} to those listed in Table~\ref{tab:cfps-sr}, obtained in the spin-free $\ket{l = 3, m_l}$ basis.
+The CFPs and the 4f spin-orbit parameter, $\zeta_\text{4f}$, were extracted using the ITO procedure and are listed in Table~\ref{tab:cfps-so} alongside values calculated with the \texttt{SINGLE\_ANISO} code, which also derives the CFPs fully \emph{ab initio}, but based on a model restricted to the ground $j = 5/2$ manifold.
+Specifically, we note that the values extracted in the complete spin-orbit basis describing the $f^1$ configuration, $\ket{j \in \{\tfrac{5}{2}, \tfrac{7}{2}\}, m_j}$, are \emph{identical} to those listed in Table~\ref{tab:cfps-sr}, obtained in the spin-free $\ket{l = 3, m_l}$ basis, and also identical with values (CFPs and $\zeta_\text{4f}$) derived through AILFT.
 That is, once the model is complete, the CFPs are identical regardless of the choice of basis representation.
 Furthermore, restricting the CF model to only the lower-energy $j = 5/2$ manifold (i) excludes the description of 6$^{\text{th}}$-rank CF terms, and (ii) introduces a bias in the extracted values that is likely to increase with the strength of the CF. In particular, such a truncated model cannot describe any CF-induced mixing between $m_j$ components of $j$ and $j'$ manifolds, with repercussions on the proper description of the GS anisotropy in cases where such admixture is strong.
-Briefly, in the following subsection, we show how the $j$–$j'$ CF admixture naturally arises within a complete CF model for the moderate case of the cerocene anion.
+Briefly, in the following subsection, we show how the $j-j'$ CF admixture naturally arises within a complete CF model for the moderate case of the cerocene anion.

-\subsection{CF description of the cerocene anion}
+\section{CF description of the cerocene anion \\}

 The cerocene anion, \ce{Ce(C8H8)2^-}, conveniently prepared as [\ce{Li(thf)4}][\ce{Ce(C8H8)2}],\cite{Kilimann:1994a,Walter:2009a} provides with a nice playground for testing CF models and has been already the subject to quite advanced CF treatments.\cite{Gendron:2015a, Cespedes:2017a, Gendron:2018a} The complex shows high-$D_\text{8h}$ symmetry and a Ce$^{3+}$-4f$^1$ metal center that bonds only weakly with the annulene ligands through the ($m_l=\pm2$) 4f$_\delta$ orbitals, where the subscript $\delta$ gives the nodal-pattern around the main symmetry axis.
 The GS of the complex derives 98-99\% from the $m_j=\pm\frac{1}{2}$ levels of the $^2F_{5/2}$ free-ion term, which is due to population of the 4f$_\sigma$ and 4f$_\pi$ orbitals, and 1-2\% from the $m_j=\pm\frac{1}{2}$ components of the upper $^2F_{7/2}$ manifold.
 The admixture is sufficient to influence the GS anisotropy, described by a $g$-tensor with $g_\parallel=1.123$ and $g_\perp=2.272$.\cite{Walter:2009a}